Keertana-N/Keertana-N/README.md

 ## Hello I am Keertana !
 - 🎓 Second-year Computer Science student
 - 💡 Learning Python, Java, and building fun Arduino + UI projects
-- 🔭 I’m deeply interested in Cyber Forensic Data Analysis and love exploring new tools, techniques, and ideas in tech.
+- 🔭 I’m deeply interested in Data Analysis and love exploring new tools, techniques, and ideas in tech.
 Constantly learning, one bug and byte at a time. 🕵️‍♀️💻

   ---
 ## 💻 Tech Stack